Gallipoli (1981 film): Production

-Associated R&R Films
+Pre-production

-On 1 May 1980 Rupert Murdoch and Robert Stigwood announced they were forming a film company, R&R, later known as Associated R&R Films.
+On 1 May 1980 Rupert Murdoch and Robert Stigwood announced they were forming a film company, R&R Films, later known as Associated R&R Films.
 This was a joint venture between News Corporation and the Robert Stigwood Organisation.
-They pledged an investment total of A$10m in local productions, with Gallipoli being the first; however, the company did not produce any more films.
+They pledged an investment total of A$10m in local productions, with Gallipoli being the first but the company did not produce any more films.
 Lovell approached them with the script, and they agreed to fund it provided the budget did not exceed $3 million.
 He later said the final budget was $2.8 million, or $2.4 million with the rest consisting of fees.
 This was the highest budget of an Australian film to date.
-Murdoch's father, Keith Murdoch, had been a journalist during the First World War, and after visiting Gallipoli in September 1915 became an influential agitator against the conduct of the campaign by the British.
+Murdoch's father, Keith Murdoch, had been a journalist during World War I, and after visiting Gallipoli in September 1915 became an influential agitator against the conduct of the campaign by the British high command.

 Francis O'Brien, the only American in the company, was appointed international president of the company, and became executive producer of the film.
 Ben Gannon returned from the U.S. in 1980 join the company as general manager, and was associate producer of the film.
 He spent two years with the company, which he later described as "very frustrating".
-R & R had intended to develop more Australian films, with Australian directors and writers, with the next project slated as a film based on Gabrielle Lord's novel Fortress.
+R&R had intended to develop more Australian films, with Australian directors and writers, with the next project slated as a film based on Gabrielle Lord's novel Fortress.